A physical barrier is going to be the quickest and easiest solution to stop your cat from running out the door.

 This method is a good secondary back up to using the “big box”.

-Or, have near the door for those times, the harness is forgotten, or someone (not you of course) leaves the door open
+Or, have the scat mat near the door for those times, the harness is forgotten, or someone (not you of course) leaves the door open.
+The scat mat then becomes a back up plan.

-These are barriers that can be placed in doorways to block off certain rooms or areas of the house.
+A cat gate is a barrier that can be placed in doorways to block off certain rooms or areas of the house to stop the cat from entering or exiting.
 There are many different types and styles of baby gates.

 The door gate below is effectively a second door.
 You can choose when you need to use it so there is no annoyingness of having to climb over the top.